This information will help you prepare for photodynamic therapy (PDT).

 The Day of Your Treatment

-- Do not use creams, lotions, or make-up on the area to be treated.
+- Don’t use creams, lotions, or makeup on the treatment area.

-- Plan to be at your appointment for 2 to 3 hours.
+- Plan to be at your appointment for _____ hours.

-- Before your treatment starts, you will wash your face with soap and water.
+- Before your treatment starts, you will wash the treatment area with soap and water.

-- Your nurse will apply acetone or alcohol to remove any oils or debris left on your face.
+- Your nurse will apply acetone or alcohol to remove any oils and prepare the treatment area.

 - During the light treatment, you may have some discomfort.
 People describe it as stinging, prickling, or burning sensations.
 This usually goes away after treatment, but may take up to 24 hours.